ssh2611/wdps/README.md

 ### Code Implementation

-#### Architecture
+#### Design Overview
 ![Repo List](data/dataflow.png)

-#### Design Choices
 #### Implementation Details
 We wrote our code in python3, using `python/3.5.9` module in DAS.
 We used many libraries already present in Python, but we had to use certain external python packages for nlp, distribution and other uses.
 These packages are:
 1. `spacy` (along with its model `en_core_web_sm`)
- - We used `spaCy` as our nlp library because of its ease of use
+ - We used `spaCy` as our nlp library because of its ease of use.
+ - We use additional filtering to extract only named entities using spacy
+ - Medium English Model has been used instead of larger alternative due to computational limits.
 2. `pyspark` (along with `findspark`), in order to distribute and process the data on top of hadoop cluster in DAS.
 3. `beautifulsoup` for extracting raw data out of warc `html` payload
-4. `scikit-learn`, more precisely `TfidfVectorizer` class which is used for converting collection of payloads to a matrix of TF-IDF features.
+4. `scikit-learn`, more precisely `TfidfVectorizer` class which is used for to calculate cosine similarity.

+While performing entity extraction, we ignore some HTML content which are not visible to the user such as metadata, etc.

 ### Implementation on DAS
 #### Python virtual environment
 We have installed all the necessary python packages inside a virtual env which was set up using `virtualenv`.